 San Diego Region Identification of Category 1 Waters Using the California Stream Condition Index

-For the 2020-2022 Integrated Report, the San Diego Region updated the list of streams where CSCI scores were similar to reference conditions, which indicates the WARM and/or COLD beneficial use is being supported.
+For the 2020-2022 Integrated Report, the San Diego Region revised the list of streams where CSCI scores were similar to reference conditions, which indicates the WARM and/or COLD beneficial use is being supported.
 For these streams, if no other impairments were present, they were placed into Category 1 of the 305(b) Report Condition Categories.
 If other impairments were present, the waterbody was placed into Category 5 and identified as “partially supporting” as the CSCI score(s) indicate that biological integrity is supported.
 Category 1 and “Partially Supported Streams” are identified in Table 6-4, below.

 Table 6-4: Current and Recommended Category 1 and Partially Supporting Streams.